5 Tips for Moderating with Excellence

 I often told my nutrition communication students at Purdue that they were more likely to preside over a session, responsible for introducing the speaker and keeping the session running smoothly, before they would be asked to be the presenter.
 However, putting someone inexperienced into the moderator position can have disastrous results.

-Have you ever considered the important role a presider or a moderator plays in the success of a presentation?
-If so, why do we rarely expend effort in preparing people to fill this role?
+Have you ever considered the important role a presider or moderator plays in the success of a presentation?
+If it's so important, why do we rarely expend effort in preparing people to fill this role?